Control 2.12: Supervision and Oversight (FINRA Rule 3110)

 - Human accountability for agent actions — Every agent has an identifiable human sponsor responsible for oversight

-- Lifecycle governance with separation of duties — Sponsors cannot delete agents, enforcing maker/checker separation that helps prevent evidence destruction (supporting FINRA 4511 record-keeping requirements)
+- Lifecycle governance with separation of duties — Sponsors cannot delete agents, supporting maker/checker separation that helps prevent evidence destruction (supporting FINRA 4511 record-keeping requirements)

 - Departure notification workflows — Entra Lifecycle Workflows send notifications when a sponsor leaves the organization but do not auto-reassign sponsorship by default; automatic reassignment requires custom workflow extensions